The accelerating way of change to the new social science of marketing

 With the emergence of mobile and portable technologies that promote the dissemination and production of content by users.
 Agencies and brands are beginning to experiment with this new marketing channel.
 In this context, augmented reality, 3D printing and the Internet will grow very quickly and will be expected to merge to bring new opportunities yet unimagined.

-The five C’s influence in social media marketing in 2015
+The five C’s influence in social media marketing

 The influence of marketing in the digital age is a complex science which uses more sociological human factors than technological.
 If we want a full assessment of social media influence marketing, we must look beyond the surface.
 In recent years, influencer marketing in social media has also evolved in depth, to achieve a new level of maturity.